These Are Clint Murray’s Top Ten Holdings

 Founded in 1998 and headquartered in Dallas, Texas, this company makes and offers building materials, manufactured components and construction services.
 Murray owns 250,000 shares of Builders FirstSource, Inc. (NYSE:BLDR) at an estimated average price of $64.54 per share.
 These shares have a market value of more than $16 million and account for 7.69% of Murray’s portfolio.
 Builders FirstSource shares are down by over 38% year to date but are up by over 20% in the last year.

-Companies Mentioned in This Article Compare These Stocks Add These Stocks to My Watchlist 7 Travel Stocks That Will Benefit as Covid Restrictions End
+Companies Mentioned in This Article Compare These Stocks Add These Stocks to My Watchlist 7 Retail Stocks That May Still Ring the Register

 .